for-giobbe/PAINT/markdowns/part_4.md

 Since in this experiment several conditions are present, a WGCNA approach is more suitable.
+An approach in which the two tissue are analyzed separately is preferred, in order to exlude that their strong transcriptional eterogeneity could generate spurious module-trait associations.
-Everyting can be seamlessly performed using the commands:
+Everyting can be seamlessly performed using separate commands for each tissue:

 ```